 This option specifies that the username following should be deleted from the local smbpasswd file.

-This option specifies that the username following should be disabled in the local smbpasswd file
+This option specifies that the username following should be disabled

-This option specifies that the username following should be enabled in the local smbpasswd file, if the account was previously disabled.
+in the local smbpasswd file, if the account was previously disabled.

 Time to get back to the guide and the last part, adding the Samba folder in Windows.